What is the Voters Choice Act?

 Consultation Meetings were held on Monday, April 18, 2022 from 5:30pm to 7:30pm and Tuesday, April 19, 2022 from 2:00pm to 4:00pm.
 Input from these meetings were used to develop the Draft EAP.

-A Draft Election Administration Plan (Draft EAP) was been posted on April 22, 2022, for public comment.
+A Draft Election Administration Plan (Draft EAP) was posted on April 22, 2022, for public comment.
 Please click here to view it.
 The Draft EAP lists the proposed in-person voting locations, the dates and times each of them are open, and the ballot drop off locations.

 Public comment was accepted through May 5, 2022, and using those comments an Amended Draft EAP was posted on May 10, 2022.
 Please click here to view it.